XraySpectroscopy/xafsorg/docs/Analysis/BackgroundRemovalWithAutobk.rst

   k-weight and visualize it with a different value.
 Or the same -- your choice.

   Why does it matter how the k-weight is set during the spline optimization?
 Well, the value of k-weight will have an impact on the size of the Fourier components below R\ :sub:`bkg`.
 With a larger value of k-weight, the high-k portion of |chi|\ (k) will be enhanced.
 It will then, in a sense, enhance the sensitivity of the optimization to the the exact value of the spline at high k values.

-  In my experince,
-  a k-weight of 3 for the background removal is a good choice for beautiful data, i.e. data that are not ocverly dominated by statistical or systematic error at high k value.
+  In my experience, a k-weight of 3 for the background removal is a good choice for beautiful data, i.e. data that are not overly dominated by statistical or systematic error at high k value.
 For noisy data, a large valule of this k-weight can make the optimization unstable by forcing the spline to attempt to follow amplified noise.
 For noisier data, I find that a k-weight of 2 or even 1 is necessary.

 spline range
   Several mentions were made in the preceeding about the